CPP and EI rates for 2021 (as usual) are a little higher. Somewhat following the inflation rate, after a fashion.

 We can hope that 2021 will be a better year.
 Hopefully a year where you don’t need to receive EI as CERB is now gone.

 As we start 2021 (a new year), all of us who receive pay cheques (the Japanese term is Salaryman), get to start paying CPP and EI premiums again.
 Depending on how much you make this might be a short-term issue or a year long pain.

-If you pay CPP and EI premiums all year long, this is not for you, however, for those lucky enough to earn more than that, read on.
+If you pay CPP and EI premiums all year long, don’t worry, this is not for you.
+For those who have an end date for your CPP premiums, read on.